Joe Burrow and the 2021 Cincinnati Bengals - Back Sports Page

 The Bengals received some praise for their offseason additions, but for the most part, they have moved in silence.

-While the Rams have been signing superstars like Matthew Stafford, Von Miller, and Odell Beckham Jr, the Bengals have been lurking through the tall grass of Ohio-an Anonymity.
-After decades, they have emerged in a single moment, eyes fixed on the Lombardi Trophy.
+While the Rams have been signing superstars like Matthew Stafford, Von Miller, and Odell Beckham Jr, the Bengals have been lurking in the tall grass of Ohio-an Anonymity.
+After years in the shadows, they have emerged in a single moment, eyes fixed on the Lombardi Trophy.

 Featured Articles